Forge Voice vs Ruby Receptionists

 Forge Voice

-Core / Pro / Scale tiers.
+Voice Pro and Voice Scale tiers.

-Call the Live Demo See Forge Voice Full Page
+See Forge Voice Full Page

 Side By Side

-The full comparison, laid out.
+The full comparison, nothing hidden.

 Feature Forge Voice Ruby Receptionists

-Minutes included 2,000 / 5,000 / 12,000 min per month 50 / 100 / 200 / 500 min per month
+Minutes included 1,000 (Pro) or 2,000 (Scale) minutes per month 50 to 500 minutes per month

-Coverage hours +24/7/365, no staffing variance Primary coverage weekdays 5am-9pm PT, limited weekend
+Coverage hours +24/7/365, never out-of-office Primary coverage weekdays 5am-9pm PT, limited weekend

 Agent type Fully AI, custom brand voice Human receptionist team, Portland-based